Phantom Blade Zero: Development

+Donnie Yen served as a creative consultant and portrayed the character Mó Yuan.

-S-GAME originally envisioned Phantom Blade Zero as a smaller game, but the attention garnered at the PlayStation Showcase in May 2023 prompted the studio to increase the scale and fully commit to the project.
+S-Game originally envisioned Phantom Blade Zero as a smaller game, but the attention garnered at the PlayStation Showcase in May 2023 prompted the studio to increase the scale and fully commit to the project.
 In an interview shortly after the showcase, Liang said that he felt nervous leading up to the event, but that the international reception boosted their confidence and that years earlier, Feng Ji, the producer of Black Myth: Wukong, encouraged him to create a single-player game that could captivate players worldwide.
 Another turning point came with the 2024 release of the highly successful Black Myth: Wukong, which increased interest in Phantom Blade Zero and led to additional funding for the game from investors.
 Liang commented that "It's not necessarily changed our [expectations], but maybe it's changed others' expectations and anticipation of us.
 We did receive more resources, but we also received more pressure from the success of Black Myth: Wukong."

-Kenji Tanigaki serves as the action director on Phantom Blade Zero.
+Kenji Tanigaki served as the action director.

-The developers aimed to design the game's combat based on Chinese martial arts, drawing inspiration from classic Hong Kong martial arts films and working closely with martial arts instructors.
-For the action design process, a nationwide search was conducted to trace the roots of Chinese martial arts and meet with their inheritors.
-This included, for example, masters from the Shaolin Temple, Emei Mountain, and Guangdong's Southern Lion Troupes, among others.
+The action design was based on Chinese martial arts, which included close collaboration with martial arts instructors and inspiration drawn from classic Hong Kong martial arts films.
+A nationwide search was conducted to trace the roots of Chinese martial arts and meet their inheritors.
+This included masters of the Shaolin Temple, Emei Mountain, and Guangdong's Southern Lion Troupes, among others.
 The developers wanted to create authentic martial arts action, so they emphasized the importance of immersing themselves by going to the communities, mountains, and temples to engage in discussions and train together in order to understand the essence of the martial arts.
 Motion capture of performances by martial artists was used for the movements of characters.
-The motion capture performances were done at the intensity of the in-game action, with the intention to avoid post-production speed adjustments that could make the action appear artificial.
-A wire rig, operated through a pulley system by multiple crew members, assisted the motion capture actors in executing moves.
-Kenji Tanigaki, known for his work in kungfu cinema, served as the action director.
-Master Yang, a kungfu expert, served as the combat action director.
+The performances were done at the same intensity of the intended action, so post-production speed adjustments that may make the action appear artificial could be avoided.
+The performers were supported by a wire rig, operated via a pulley system by other crew members, during the execution of movements.
+Kenji Tanigaki served as the action director.
+Yang Liu served as the combat director.
+Masters and inheritors of traditional martial arts schools were consulted in order to capture the most authentic kungfu techniques.
+Donnie Yen served as a creative consultant, contributing his martial arts and action filmmaking expertise.
+His stunt team was also involved in the process.